ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 Specify the following vSAN options:
 * **Disk type and size for vSAN capacity disks**: Select an option for the capacity disks that you need.
 * **Number of vSAN capacity disks**: Specify the number of capacity disks that you want to add.
-* If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
-This option provides two extra capacity disk bays, which is useful for workloads that require less latency and higher IOPS throughput.
+* The option to enable deduplication and compression.
+For more information, see [Enable vSAN deduplication and compression](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-vsan-storage-enable-comp).

 #### NFS storage
 {: #mcv_ordering-availability-zones-storage-nfs}

-When you select **NFS storage**, you can add file-level shared storage for your instance where all shares use the same settings or you can specify different configuration settings for each file share.
+When you select **NFS storage** for the witness cluster, you can add file-level shared storage for your instance where all shares use the same settings or you can specify different configuration settings for each file share.
+NFS storage requires a minimum of two hosts.

 Specify the following NFS options:

 The number of file shares must be in the range of 1 to 100.
  {:note}